Having adequate health care coverage is an important consideration when you retire.

 If you waive coverage in the university medical plan at retirement, you will have one opportunity to enroll in the university’s available plan options within 30 days of losing your alternate medical coverage.
 If you die, your covered spouse or domestic partner is eligible to remain on the group plan for his/her lifetime, and covered dependent children can remain on the group plan until they no longer meet the plan eligibility requirements.
 If you wish to discontinue retiree medical or dental coverage, you must notify the JHU Benefits Service Center in writing within 30 days of the date you want your coverage to end.

-Under your new CareFirst Retiree Core PPO Plan*, you:
+Under the CareFirst Retiree Core PPO Plan, you:

 - Have access to Quantum Health, JHU’s new health care advocacy service